abdulwahab5547/abdulwahab5547/README.md

 - 👋 Hi, I’m Abdul Wahab
-- 👀 I’m interested in tech
+- 👀 A tech lover and badminton addict
-- 🌱 I’m currently learning backend development
+- 🌱 Currently mastering MERN stack (MongoDB, Express, React, Node)
-- 💻 See my portfolio at: https://abdulwahab5547.github.io/my-portfolio/
+- 💻 See my portfolio at: https://abdulwahabasif.com/
-- 💞️ I’m looking to collaborate on full stack web development projects
+- 💞️ I can help you with full stack dev projects
 - 📫 To reach me, email me at abdulwahab5547@gmail.com
-- 😄 Pronouns: He/Him